fbpx

 • Lynwood Unified to Enhance College, Career Pathways through $2.2 Million State Grant

-Students enrolled in Lynwood Unified School District’s computer science, engineering and health science pathways will soon benefit from an enriched curriculum, advanced learning resources and expanded internship opportunities thanks to a $2.2 million Golden State Pathways Program (GSPP) Implementation Grant.
-Announced by the California Department of Education and Gov. Gavin Newsome’s office in May, the GSPP grant aims to elevate educational experiences and career readiness for Lynwood students within the District’s dynamic, hands-on career technical education (CTE) pathways exploring science, technology, engineering and mathematics fields.
+Students enrolled in Lynwood Unified School District’s computer science, engineering and health science pathways will soon benefit from an enriched curriculum, advanced learning resources and expanded internship opportunities.
+These enhancements are made possible thanks to a $2.2 million Golden State Pathways Program Implementation Grant.
+The grant aims to elevate educational experiences and career readiness for Lynwood students, and will support the District’s dynamic, hands-on career technical education pathway programs that explore science, technology, engineering and mathematics fields.

 Read More